vonovak/react-native-simple-toast/README.md

 ## Summary

-- extremely simple fire-and-forget api, same as `ToastAndroid`
+✅ supports both old and new architecture
-- renders on top of `Modal`s and `Alert`s
+✅ extremely simple fire-and-forget api, same as `ToastAndroid` ✅ renders on top of `Modal`s and `Alert`s
-- customizable styling
+✅ customizable styling

 ## Screenshots